What It Means To Have Acts Of Service Love Language

 While you don’t have to understand why you’re wired to appreciate one love language over another to benefit, it can be interesting to think about where your preference might come from.
 Or, if you’re mulling over your partner’s primary love language, insight into where it comes from may help you be able to “speak” it better.

 If someone’s primary language is acts of service, they might live by the “actions speak louder than words” motto when it comes to love.
-They might feel more safe in their relationship when they see their partner manifesting their care in tangible ways, rather than simply hearing them express it verbally.
+They might feel safer in their relationship when they see their partner manifesting their care in tangible ways, rather than simply hearing them express it verbally.

 Finally, while little research on the connection between childhood experiences and adult love languages is currently available, some have hypothesized that there could be a link.
 Some suggest that a person’s love language correlates to the main way in which they received love as a child.
 For acts of service, it could mean the person’s parents or caregivers always made them meals and helped them with their homework.
 Others believe that your love language reflects the type of love you didn’t receive enough of as a child.
 While possible links are still unclear, thinking about the forms in which you did or did not receive love during childhood could be an interesting element of better understanding your primary love language today.